mj10777/mapmbtiles/README.md

    * exporting all or a portion of one mbtiles to a image
       * when `tif` is used, the result will be a geotif

-The `Landez` project also supports other function, not yet tested:
+The `Landez` project also supports other functions, not yet tested:

 * `Blend tiles together`
 * `Merge multiple sources of tiles (URL, WMS, MBTiles, Mapnik stylesheet) together.`